Dasharo/docs/docs/transparent-validation/pikvm/Changing-IP-Address.md

 # Changing PiKVM IP Addresss to static

-1. Connect with RTE via serial connection.
+1. Connect with PiKVM via serial connection.
 While using a `minicom`

    there is a need to use the USB-UART converter.

    Open the serial connection by executing the following command:

     ```bash
     sudo minicom -D /dev/ttyUSB0 -b 115200
     ```